Jembe/jembe/README.md

 In order to improve development expirence we can use Flask Application Factory pattern to organise our code.

+### Use Flask Application Factory With Pages "Autodiscovery"

 ### Use Jembe Application Template